ucsd-cse12-sp24/ucsd-cse12-sp24.github.io/_lectures/final-exam.md

 ## Practice Files

-To help you practice, here are some former exams.
+To help you practice, here is a former exam.
 Our exam will not be exactly like this exam (since we released it publicly we can't ever use it again).

 - [Final Exam - Fall 2023](https://drive.google.com/file/d/1INRHka5TWLgG4lHyNEdBC3teCXB_o7fs/view?usp=sharing){:target="_blank"}